 Tackle scalability and real-time anomaly detection head-on by utilizing distributed processing and online learning techniques.
 You can process massive amounts of data in parallel by distributing the workload across multiple machines or clusters.
 This allows your anomaly detection systems to handle large-scale datasets efficiently.

 Online learning enables your machine learning models to continuously modify and learn from new data points in real-time, without needing to retrain the entire model from scratch.
+Studies in natural language processing have shown that small perturbations in training data can lead to significantly different model predictions, highlighting the critical importance of robust online learning approaches (Leszczynski et al., 2020).
 By combining distributed processing with online learning, you can build highly scalable and responsive anomaly detection systems that can handle growing data volumes and detect anomalies as they occur.

 Optimizing for Memory Usage and Low Latency